Couple-quest/Couple-quest/README.md

 # Couple-quest
 Simple "board-like" game for couples.

-Now everything is in Czech, there is easy way to add task in other languages.
+Now everything is in Czech, but there is easy way to add task in other languages.

 Curently is done only "enigine" and few test tasks.